drand/drand/README.md

 ## Installation

 Drand can be installed via [Golang](https://golang.org/) or [Docker](https://www.docker.com/).
-As a first step, create drand's application folder where the configuration files such as the long-term key pair, the group file, and the collective public key are stored:
+By default, drand saves the configuration files such as the long-term key pair, the group file, and the collective public key in:
 ```
-mkdir $HOME/.drand/
+$HOME/.drand/
 ```

 ### Via Docker